-At Witton Middle School we recognise the term 'victim' to refer to those who have been subjected to abuse.
+At St John's C.E Primary School we recognise the term 'victim' to refer to those who have been subjected to abuse.
 But we recognise that not every victim will view themselves as such, also we use the term 'alleged perpetrator(s)' and where appropriate 'perpetrator(s).'
-Though they caution the use of this term as in some cases the abusive behaviour will have been harmful to the perpetrator as well:
+Though they caution the use of this term as in some cases the abusive behaviour will have been harmful to the perpetrator as well

-- The nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour; - The ages of the children involved; - The developmental stages of the children involved; - Any power imbalance between the children.
+- the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator(s) significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty - If the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature).
+Does the victim have a disability or learning difficulty - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature).

-Children sharing a classroom: Initial considerations when the report is made

-Any report of sexual violence is likely to be traumatic for the victim.
-However, reports of rape and assault by penetration are likely to be especially difficult with regard to the victim, and close proximity with the alleged perpetrator(s) is likely to be especially distressing.
-Whilst the school establishes the facts of the case and starts the process of liaising with children's social care and the police, the alleged perpetrator(s) should be removed from any classes they share with the victim.
+Children sharing a classroom: Initial considerations when the report is made school establishes the facts of the case and starts the process of liaising with children's social care and the police, the alleged perpetrator(s) should be removed from any classes they share with the victim.
 The school should also consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school premises (including during any before or after school-based activities) and on transport to and from the school, where appropriate.
 These actions are in the best interests of all children involved and should not be perceived to be a judgment on the guilt of the alleged perpetrator(s).